CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 Basically, a distinction must be made between domains and zones.
 A zone, as shown in Figure 3, is a management unit that reads a DNS server through a master file.
 A master file contains all the domain information of a zone and is managed by the responsible administrators.
 Examples of zones are * arpa *, * com *, * example, a, b * and * c, * where * com *, * example, a, b * and * c * each represent a separate zone.
 By contrast, a domain, for example, is understood to mean a domain such as * com * and all subdomains underneath, in this case * example *, * a *, * b *, * c *.

 For each zone, at least two DNS servers are authoritative, meaning that these DNS servers manage the domain information for that zone.
 In addition, each DNS server knows the authoritative DNS servers for its subdomains.
-This means that, for example, the DNS server for * com * knows the DNS server for * example *, and can therefore refer to it with a name resolution.
+This means that, for example, the DNS server for * com * knows the DNS server for * example *, and can therefore refer to it when resolving names.

 ** ** Resolver
 Client applications need a resolver to participate in DNS.
 This is often part of the operating system.
 If a client application requires name resolution, it makes a request to the resolver.
-This packs the request into a DNS-compliant packet, sends it to a DNS server, interprets the response and transmits the data back to the appropriate application.
+This packs the request into a DNS-compliant packet, sends it to a DNS server, interprets the response and returns the data to the appropriate application.
 To increase the performance of DNS, the resolver caches the response data for a specified time.
 As long as the data is in the cache, the DNS server will not be interrogated again in a repeated resolution.

 ** DNS server **